 This is, quite frankly, the loveliest hot and sour soup we’ve ever experienced.
-Seriously.
-Not just in terms of taste, but texture.
-Joanne isn’t kidding when she says this easy soup, which she learned how to make from her mother, Mama Chang, has “none of the glop,” referring, of course, to that characteristic goopy texture that the hot and sour soup renditions most cheap Chinese carryout restaurants—and many not-so-cheap Chinese sit-down restaurants—tend to offer.
-Thin but not wan, with a pronounced sour tang that you can balance with as much or as little hot sauce or sesame oil as you prefer, this is a soup we’ll be turning to again and again and again.
+The author, Joanne Chang, isn’t kidding when she says this easy soup, which she learned how to make from her mother, Mama Chang, has “none of the glop,” referring, of course, to that characteristic goopy texture that the hot and sour soup renditions most cheap Chinese carryout restaurants—and many not-so-cheap Chinese sit-down restaurants—tend to offer.
+Thin but not wan with a pronounced sour tang, this is a hot and sour soup recipe we’ll be turning to again and again and again.
 Many thanks to Joanne and to Mama Chang for sharing the recipe.
 This recipe has been updated.
 Originally published June 19, 2013.–Renee Schettler Rossi

 Hot and Sour Soup